Excessive Tarmac Delay Plan

 - Provide assistance for the deplanement of passengers upon request of the airline

 - Provide for the sharing of facilities and make gates available at the airport when not already committed to other flights

 - Provide a sterile area following excessive tarmac delays for passengers who have not yet cleared US Customs and Border Protection (CBP)

 Harrisburg International Airport has limited aircraft parking space and strongly encourages aircraft operators to contact the airport for prior coordination of diverted flights, except in the case of a declared in-flight emergency.
-US Customs and Border Protection are not based at the airport and may require time to respond to the airport to process international diversions that deplane or cancel flights at MDT.
+US Customs and Border Protection is not based at the airport and may require time to respond to the airport to process international diversions that deplane or cancel flights at MDT.